3honi/CascadeFallsLibrary/README.md

 login.cs

 # Building Code
-In order to build, android, and iOS support for visual studio is required.
-As well as the iOS, Android, or any other platform build packages for Unity.
+In order to build for android, ios, or other platforms, the Unity build package for that system is required.

 # Code Commenting
 The coding within the application is done 100% via C#, is easy to understand, and is commented in much detail.